mt-caret/mizu/README.md

 ![Continuous integration](https://github.com/mt-caret/mizu/workflows/Continuous%20integration/badge.svg)

-Mizu is an experiment to explore what secure, private, and asynchronous messaging might look on the blockchain.
+Mizu is an experiment to explore what secure, private, and asynchronous messaging backed by a decentralized store.
 Mizu is similar to email combined with PGP, while being forward secret and tries to reduce information leakage, similar to [Pond](https://web.archive.org/web/20151101081526/https://pond.imperialviolet.org/).